Get a Decision in Principle to move home

 - The most we can lend is £500,000.

 - We will only accept applications to buy pre-owned properties, not new build homes.

 If you are looking to buy a new build home, we could still help you.
 With Deposit Unlock, you could borrow up to £750,000 to buy a new build home.

 Existing Nationwide mortgage members

 - If you’re applying for a new mortgage, an Early Repayment Charge (ERC) may apply.
-You’ll find details of any ERC payable on your original mortgage offer.
+You’ll find details of any ERC payable on your latest mortgage offer.